jinwookjungs/datc_robust_design_flow/README.md

 ```

 ## Flow configuration
-You can configure the OpenDesign Flow Database with your preferred logic
+You can configure the DATC RDF Database with your preferred logic
 synthesis scenarios, placers, timers, and global routers.
 An example flow configuration is shown below:
 ```shell